INDIVIDUAL UNIVERSITY FACTS AND STATS

 - UCD was established in 1854 by John Henry Newman author of the classic work The Idea of a University.

-- UCD is Ireland’s largest university with almost 25,000 students.
+- UCD is Ireland’s largest university with over 33,460 students (including overseas operations).

-- UCD is Ireland’s leader in postgraduate education with almost 7,000 postgraduate students, representing approximately 28% of the UCD student population, and almost 2,000 PhD students.
-Over 50% of UCD undergraduates progress to postgraduate studies.
+- UCD is Ireland’s leader in postgraduate education with almost 8,652 graduate students and 1,546 PhD students.

-- UCD is home to almost 5,000 international students from 121 countries.
+- UCD is home to 7038 international students from 131 countries.

 - UCD has prioritised four major research themes which build on the university’s established or emerging research strengths: